 The table below summarizes the required documents for corporate tax registration:

-Required Documents
+Category Required Documents

-Valid trade license, MOA/AOA, entity details
+Business Valid trade license, MOA/AOA, partnership agreement, entity details

-Passport/Emirates ID copies, ownership structure documentation
+Owners/Shareholders Passport/Emirates ID copies, ownership structure documentation

-Proof of authorization, signatory identification
+Signatory Proof of authorization, signatory identification

 corporate tax registration documents